eea/clms-api-docs/source/download.md

    :language: http
 ```

-If the user does not select any band, the system will select by default the 'ALL BANDS' layer, which means that all of them will be downloaded.

 ## Wait for the download to be ready

-As said, the download tool will inform the user by email when the download is ready.
+The download tool will inform the user by email when the download is ready.
 The user can always request the status of all his requests using the `@datarequest_search` endpoint as follows:

 Request all in progress downloads: